What is the meaning of ESTJ?

 As a parent

-ESTJs are traditionalists who will lay out clear ground rules and expectations for their children.
+ESTJs are usually traditionalists who will lay out clear ground rules and expectations for their children.
 Preferring a leadership role in the family, Executive types will expect their children to be involved in helping keep the household running.

 To an ESTJ, being a parent is about instilling the correct values in their children, raising them to be helpful, hard-working, and respectful.
 Bonding over shared activities, an ESTJ will show parental love through establishing traditions that they can enjoy together.